collocations.org

 The company needs the full confidence of its investors.

-great, high, real
+great, high, real, strong (AmE)

-Confidence is high among the team''s supporters.
+Confidence is high among the team's supporters.

-The general''s confidence in his army proved misplaced.
+The general's confidence in his army proved misplaced.

 public confidence in the government

-business, consumer, customer, investor, market
+business, consumer, customer, investor, market, voter

-VERB + CONFIDENCE
+VERB + confidence

 enjoy, feel, have

-This government no longer enjoys the confidence of the public. | We all have complete confidence in this product.
+This government no longer enjoys the confidence of the public.

 express